pslawinski/kasa_smart_dim/README.md

 1. **Original Entity** (e.g., `light.kasa_dimmer_living_room`) - The standard Kasa dimmer
 2. **Smart Dim Entity** (e.g., `light.kasa_dimmer_living_room_off_dim`) - Always appears "on" for pre-setting brightness

+> **Note:** You will likely want to hide the Smart Dim entities from your dashboards, as they are utility entities used only for automation and brightness pre-setting.
+To hide them, go to **Settings > Devices & Services > Entities**, find the Smart Dim entities, and toggle **"Hide from dashboards"**.

 ### In Practice

-- **Set brightness while off**: Adjust the Smart Dim entity brightness even when the physical light is off
+- **Set brightness while off**: Adjust the Smart Dim entity brightness even when the physical light is off.
-- **Turn on with preset**: When you turn on the physical light, it instantly uses the pre-set brightness
+- **Turn on with preset**: When you turn on the physical light, it instantly uses the pre-set brightness.
-- **No brightness jumps**: Eliminates the brightness jump that occurs when adjusting dimmer brightness after turning on the light
+- **No brightness jumps**: Eliminates the brightness jump that occurs when adjusting dimmer brightness after turning on the light.
-- **Automation ready**: Perfect for circadian lighting schedules and complex automation sequences
+- **Automation ready**: Perfect for circadian lighting schedules and complex automation sequences.

 ### Example Automation